-Malcesine, Lake Garda.
+Malcesine, Lake Garda

-Daniel Fardon (b.1991) is a British composer based in London.
-His music has been commissioned and/or performed by internationally acclaimed ensembles including: The London Symphony Orchestra, Birmingham Contemporary Music Group (BCMG), The Schubert Ensemble, The Britten Sinfonia, Psappha, Ligeti Quartet, Kokoro, Orkest de Ereprijs, HERMESensemble, Listenpony, CHROMA Ensemble, Castalian Quartet, Thallein Ensemble, Bloomsbury Quartet, Kaleidoscope Collective, and the Royal Birmingham Conservatoire Symphony Orchestra.
-Festival commissions and performances have included: Cheltenham, Stratford-upon-Avon, Cambridge Festival of Ideas, Borough New Music, King's Lynn, The Little Missenden, CrossCurrents, Frontiers, and Flatpack.
+Daniel's work has received various awards including an Ivor Novello Award in 2020 for his Six Movements for string quartet.
+His music has been broadcast on BBC Radio 3, and commissioned and/or performed by internationally acclaimed ensembles including The London Symphony Orchestra, Birmingham Contemporary Music Group (BCMG), The Schubert Ensemble, The Britten Sinfonia, Carducci Quartet, Psappha, Ligeti Quartet, Kokoro, Orkest de Ereprijs, HERMESensemble, Listenpony, CHROMA Ensemble, Castalian Quartetx, Bloomsbury Quartet, and the Kaleidoscope Collective.
+Festival commissions and performances have included Cheltenham, Stratford-upon-Avon, Cambridge Festival of Ideas, Borough New Music, King's Lynn, The Little Missenden, CrossCurrents, Frontiers, and Flatpack.

 Daniel's work has been funded and supported by organisations and bodies including Arts Council England, the PRS Foundation, the Leverhulme Trust, the RVW trust, the National Lottery Community Fund, and the Helen Hamlyn Trust.

-~ Updated April 2020
+~ Updated December 2020